asustavov/dotfiles/README.md

 ## The goal and disclaimer

 Install a minimal Systemd/Linux system on a mainstream laptop.
 These are my notes from 1 Sep 2020, done on Thinkpad T480.
 Follow this guide on your own risk.
-If I'm ever going back to Arch, I'll update it.
-But probably not.

 ## Preparation